-For more information on the elected officials protecting and promoting the sportsmen’s traditions in Nebraska please contact Lower Midwestern States Coordinator Kent Keene.
+For more information on the elected officials protecting and promoting the sportsmen’s traditions in Nebraska, please contact Assistant Manager, Lower Midwestern States and Agriculture Policy Kent Keene.

 Congressional Sportsmen's Caucus